bestiejs/benchmark.js/docs/README.md

 <!-- div -->

-### <a id="Benchmark.Suite:slice" href="https://github.com/bestiejs/benchmark.js/blob/master/benchmark.js#L466" title="View in source">`Benchmark.Suite#slice`</a>
+### <a id="Benchmark.Suite:slice" href="https://github.com/bestiejs/benchmark.js/blob/master/benchmark.js#L460" title="View in source">`Benchmark.Suite#slice()`</a>
-Creates an array of the host array's elements from the start index up to, [&#9650;][1]
+Creates an array of the host array's elements from the start index up to, but not including, the end index.
+[&#9650;][1]

 #### Returns